 Design principles for scalable systems

-Frontend architecture lives in the same constraints: latency, reliability, complexity and cost.
+Frontend architecture lives under the same constraints: latency, reliability, complexity, and cost.

 Why this section matters

-Clear module boundaries, standards and automation reduce lead time from idea to production and lower regression risk.
+Clear module boundaries, standards, and automation reduce lead time from idea to production; blurry boundaries turn every release into a regression risk.

-Design tokens, component APIs and ownership boundaries let multiple teams evolve product areas in parallel.
+Design tokens, component APIs, and explicit ownership boundaries let multiple teams evolve product areas in parallel.
+Without those contracts, team growth stalls in conflicts and constant cross-checking.

 How to choose an architecture contour for your product